Why do I have to pay for my bins?

-No, waste containers are available by delivery only.
+No, waste bins are available by delivery only.

 Please check that it hasn’t been left at a neighbour’s property or further down the street.

-We will be making a charge to replace stolen bins to encourage residents to take responsibility for their bins and to bring them in after they have been emptied.
+We make a charge to replace stolen bins to encourage residents to take responsibility for their bins and to bring them in after they have been emptied.

-We can however send you a replacement bin out free of charge if your bin goes missing on the day of your collection, as long as you have not made a similar claim in the last 3 years.
-You should contact our Customer Services Department on email@example.com by 5pm the day after collection to order your new bin.
+We can issue you with one replacement bin free of charge if your bin goes missing on the day of your collection, as long as you have not made a similar claim in the last 3 years.
+If you believe that your bin has been stolen, you will need to report this to the Police by ringing 101.
+Once the Police have provided you with an incident number, you should contact our Customer Services Department on 01427 676676 or use the general enquiries form.

-How am I supposed to stop my waste containers being stolen - It’s not my fault and I’m being charged for it.
+How am I supposed to stop my bins being stolen?

 There are several things you can do to help prevent this occurring:

 - Use a permanent marker to clearly mark your address on your bin

 - Do not place your bin out for collection the night before as this means more time for it to go missing.
 Bins should be placed outside for collection before 7:00am